dikortis/LetsTalkETC/Episodes/Episode_2.md

  well
-bitcoin is facing a protocol update right now regarding the block size and I mean we're lucky right now in that our community is still fairly small and we are all fairly aligned in our goals I think as as the community gets bigger there might be more contention over protocol updates because people will have different priorities for what ET SI should be good at so yeah my preference is to get all the protocol updates and hard Forks out of the way early on and just have something stable for longer
+bitcoin is facing a protocol update right now regarding the block size and I mean we're lucky now in that our community is still fairly small and we are all fairly aligned in our goals I think as as the community gets bigger there might be more contention over protocol updates because people will have different priorities for what ETC should be good at  my preference is to get all the protocol updates and hard Forks out of the way early on and just have something stable for longer